EOSIO/eos/docs/01_nodeos/02_usage/02_node-setups/00_producing-node.md

 ```

 #### Using Keosd:
-You can also use Keosd instead of hard-defining keys.
+You can also use `keosd` instead of hard-defining keys.

 ```console
 # config.ini: